 The goal of this article is to extend the geometric perspective to a wider class of kernels.
 In fact, we show that all kernels with exponential decay can be interpreted as defining a Laplacian with respect to some Riemannian geometry.
 We refer to this wider class as local kernels, because all information must flow through local interactions due to the strong decay.
 In particular, local kernels include any kernel with compact support.
 The kernels of [2,5] are local, but because they are radially symmetric and independent of location on the manifold, can only access the geometry inherited from the ambient space.
 Later work of Coifman and Singer et al. [21,19,9] considered kernels that were not radially-symmetric from a non-geometric standpoint, and these kernels are closely related to the prototypical local kernels introduced in Section 3.
 Local kernels extend the results of [21] to a much larger class of kernels and naturally give rise to an intrinsic geometry on the data.
-In particular, Theorems 4.7 and 4.8 show that every symmetric local kernel corresponds to a Riemannian geometry and conversely, any Riemannian geometry can be represented with an appropriate local kernel.
+In particular, Theorems 4.7 and 4.8 show that every symmetric local kernel with an appropriate local kernel.
 This opens up all kernels with exponential decay to exploitation by the whole range of geometric tools.